Hulk Hogan 'humiliated' by sex tape as Gawker trial starts

 Lawyers for the longtime champion of World Wrestling Entertainment and reality TV star say he had a right to expect privacy in a private bedroom and the video was filmed without his knowledge.

-Gawker’s editors were motivated by power and brand promotion when they posted the clip, an attorney for the wrestler told jurors during opening statements.
-Gawker attorneys also tried to raise doubt about whether the wrestler knew about the filming.
+Gawker’s post was motivated by power and brand promotion, an attorney for the wrestler told jurors during opening statements.
+Gawker attorneys, however, questioned what the wrestler knew about cameras in his friend’s house.

 Gawker sees its 2012 post as protected speech under the First Amendment of the U.S. Constitution, and contends it was reporting on a celebrity who publicly discussed his sex life.